-The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, including DeCART Therapeutics Inc. All intercompany balances and transactions have been eliminated in consolidation.
+The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, including DeCART Therapeutics Inc, which was legally dissolved in July 2022.
+All intercompany balances and transactions have been eliminated in consolidation.

 Use of Estimates